 DO NOT mix materials from stream #1 & #2.

-DO NOT recycle ceramics, plastic foam, plastic bags, plate glass, broken glass bottles, waxed or foil coated paper.
+DO NOT recycle ceramics, plastic foam, plastic bags, plate glass, broken glass bottles, foil coated paper.

 DO NOT make the bag too heavy (max.
 20 kg/45 lbs.).

 Thames Centre provides curbside garbage collection on a weekly basis from April to October, and bi-weekly from November to March.